dkwik/digital-garden/my-digital-garden/content/03-evergreen/about.md

 So.
 If you are okay with the above, take a journey of exploration with me.
 Come further up, come further in.
 ## Entry Points
-Currently, I am writing about the intersection of business, social impact, and a bunch of random things  🙂
+Currently, I am writing about the intersection of business, social impact, and some personal development  🙂

 - [[there is such a thing as good business]].
+- [[culture is shaped not only through ideas, but through things]].
 - Social impact requires people with [[idealistic pragmatism]].
-- [[culture is shaped not only through ideas, but through things]].
 - [[Sabbath is a gift, but it takes 'sacrifice']].
 - [[hope-filled grit vs fear-based grit]].